-Confusing, we know; But this is what we’re here for!
+Confusing, we know, But this is what we’re here for!
 Let us help you understand and decode the confusing Realtor jargon you may or may not have read.

 It’s probably best to start off by letting you know that when a realtor lists your home for sale on the MLS, they’re limited to how many characters they can use to describe your property.
-Some Realtors think they’re being creative by using acronyms, but the issue is that it leaves many of you wondering what they even mean?
-Today’s review of episode 37 of #KTQuickTips is to help you decipher some of those codes to help in your search of buying a house.
+Some Realtors think they’re being creative using acronyms, but the issue is that it leaves many of you wondering what they even mean.
+Today’s review of episode 37 of #KTQuickTips is to help you decipher some of those codes to help in your search for buying a house.

 ELFS -> Electrical Light Fixtures

 Electrical light fixtures refer to those lights that are permanently affixed to the property and are generally included with your purchase.
 It is not unheard of that a seller may want to keep some of them, so make sure you know what does or does not come with the house when you’re buying it.
 These details will be outlined in your offer.